SunnyDeng/azure-docs/articles/virtual-machines/linux/quick-create-cli.md

 az group delete --name myResourceGroup
 ```

-## Next steps
+## Next steps of ...

 In this quickstart, you deployed a simple virtual machine, open a network port for web traffic, and installed a basic web server.
 To learn more about Azure virtual machines, continue to the tutorial for Linux VMs.

 > [!div class="nextstepaction"]